jarviscanada/jarvis_data_eng_HachemZerban/linux_sql/README.md

 ### host_info.sh

-it's used to collect hardware specification data and persist iton the database.
+it's used to collect hardware specification data and persist it on the database.